zzattack/xbox-cpu-interposer/guide.md

 This method is very easy to apply: simply apply thermal glue to the CPU, then place the heatsink on top.
 This forms a permanent bond which probably destroys the install if you attempt to ever remove it.
 This way you do not require any kind of mounting bracket, clamping solution, or screw holes solution.
 You could then use a smaller heatsink such as this [low-profile one](https://nl.rs-online.com/web/p/heatsinks/1898628) from Fischer Elektronik, which fits underneath the HDD tray.
 It is is easily cut up into 3 parts and therefore relatively cheap.
 ![20220812_155553](https://github.com/user-attachments/assets/429d0e06-0f76-40f9-a83e-9d2e60fe7781)

+Although thermal glue has way worse conductive properties than thermal paste, decent results can be obtained.
+[EC360](https://www.coolsierra.com/collections/thermal-adhesive/products/ec360-glue) in particular has given me passable results in the past.

 ### Screw mounting posts
 Another option involves cutting the fins on the heatsink to make room for screw holes.
 You can use the original bracket as a template for positioning the screw holes.
 This involves a fair bit of work and the combination of screws, optional washers and spacer stud needs to be just right.
 It does allow for an easily removed heatsink, and thermal properties are quite good if you mount in 3 opposing corners.